xmos/lib_src/doc/rst/programming_guide/fixed_ratio_src.rst

 Fixed factor of 3/2 VPU
 -----------------------

 The fixed factor of 3/2 VPU sample rate converts use a rational factor polyphase architecture to achieve the non-integer rate ratio.
 Downsampling takes two phases while upsampling takes three.
 The filters have been designed with a Kaiser window with a beta of 3.2.
+The filter specification is shown in :numref:`src_ff3_2_vpu_filter`.

+.. _src_ff3_2_vpu_filter:
 .. list-table:: Fixed Factor of 3/2 Voice VPU SRC characteristics
     :header-rows: 1

     * - Filter
       - CPU cycles